Armand Vaillancourt: Biography

 As of 2008, Vaillancourt lives in a 19th-century stone house in Montreal, across the street from Jeanne-Mance Park.
 His archives, consisting of 500 cardboard boxes on metal shelves, plus nearly 100 notebooks in which he records all of his activities, are stored on the second floor of his house.
 His art has a political motivation, and, in addition to Quebec independence, he is concerned about environmental issues such as pollution caused by exploitation of oil sands, the destruction of honey bee populations, and human rights issues such as the rights of indigenous peoples.
 He won the Prix Paul-Émile-Borduas, awarded by the Government of Quebec in 1993.
 In 2004, he was awarded the title of Chevalier of the Ordre national du Québec.
 In 2008, a retrospective of his work was exhibited at the Musée des beaux-arts de Mont-Saint-Hilaire in Mont-Saint-Hilaire, Quebec.
+In 2023, Vaillancourt was named a Grand Officer of the National Order of Quebec.